“You must be ready to burn yourself in your own flame. How could you become new if you haven’t first become ashes?” — Friedrich Nietzsche

-Many people think this quote from Nietzsche refers to the typology of the Phoenix.
-This is a creature of Greek mythology relating to resurrection and rebirth.
+Many people think this quote from Nietzsche (2) refers to the Phoenix typology, a creature of Greek mythology relating to resurrection and rebirth.
 The Phoenix does not die.
 Instead, it burns from within.
 Then, from its ashes, it is reborn.

 Typology of the Phoenix

 Many mythologies have a version of the Phoenix typology.
-This is a “Phoenix-like” figure.
-They are an example of the transformational process, birth, death.
+It is an example of the complete transformational process from birth to death.
 And our beliefs surrounding reincarnation and resurrection.

 You can find these typologies in Chinese, Greek, Roman, Egyptian, and Christian traditions.
-They are all similar spiritual rites of passage.
-This suggests that the symbols of change and transformation are universal principles.
+They are spiritual rites of passage that are similar.
+It suggests that the symbols of change and transformation are universal principles.

 The Phoenix is often a messenger of truth.
 It is someone who goes against the cultural narrative.
 And, as a result, they often torture and kill them.
 But then, there is a miracle.
 They resurrect and reappear.
 Thus, the pattern of resurrection and rebirth.
 Sound familiar?

 The butterfly is nature’s typology of transformation.
 Some think the butterfly is the source of the original typology.
 A caterpillar goes through several stages in its development on the way to the cocoon.
 Then the caterpillar liquefies in the cocoon during its final transformation process.
 You don’t see all the hard work of transformation within the cocoon.
 The butterfly which emerges differs from the caterpillar.

 What is important is that we understand the message of this typology?
 This way, we can see how our cultures use this typology.
 And also how we can use this same typology in our own lives.
 We use rites of passage to celebrate these typologies and rites of change and transformation.